 Applications for D-type visas for Portugal are currently in high demand, which means processing times may be lengthy.
 Typically, the minimum processing time for these visas is three weeks.
 However, with the current AIMA backlog, applications can take two to three months.

-Can I work with a Student Visa?
+Can I work with a Student Visa Portugal?

 As an EU/EEA/Swiss student, you can work while studying in Portugal without any restrictions on working hours.
 Non-EU/EEA students, however, are subject to different rules.